 • Severally damaged by Japanese Kamikaze attack northwest of Okinawa, 25 May 1945, towed to Kerama Rhetto, stripped and decommissioned and struck from the Naval Register, 21 June 1945

-• Barry received the Presidential Unit Citation as a unit of TG 21.14 and five battle stars for her actions in the Atlantic and Pacific during World War II
+• USS Barry earned the Presidential Unit Citation as a unit of TG 21.14 and four battle stars for World War II service

 Specifications: